Exploring Joint Observation of the CSST Shear and clustering of astrophysical gravitational wave source measurements: Methodology

 Here $W^\kappa(z';z)$ denotes the gravitational lensing weight function, $\delta_{\rm m}(\bm{\theta},z)$ represents the matter density contrast, $\Omega_{\rm m}$ is the dimensionless matter density parameter, $H_0=100h$ is the Hubble constant, $c$ is the speed of light, and $H(z)$ represents the Hubble parameter. $D_{\rm A}(z)$ denotes the comoving angular diameter distance, which is defined as

 where $a=1/(1+z)$ is the scale factor.

-All gravitational wave sources are categorized into different distance or redshift bins based on the luminosity distance.
+All gravitational wave sources can be categorized into different bins based on the luminosity distance, and their redshifts can be derived by assuming or giving a specific cosmology.
 The angular number density of gravitational wave sources $n_i^{gw}(\bm{\theta})$ in the $i$-th bin can be derived by projecting the 3D number density $n^{gw}(\bm{\theta},z)$ as \citep{31-oguri2016measuring}

 where $G_i(\bm{\theta},z)$ denotes the selection function of the $i$-th bin along the line of sight.
 Given the weak influence of gravitational lensing on luminosity distance measurements, we expand $G_i(\bm{\theta},z)$ around $\bar{D}_L$ via Taylor series: